adhearsion/adhearsion-website/docs/source/plugins.md

 The #tasks method allows the plugin developer to define Rake tasks to be made available inside an Adhearsion application.
 Task definitions follow Rake conventions.

+### Making the plugin useful

 In our exploration of a newly generated plugin, we have so far mostly looked at the facilities Adhearsion provides to hook into the framework and your application.
-It is now time to actually build some new business logic, although it is entirely possible to have a plugin that consists of Rake tasks or configuration variables only.
+While simple plugins that are nothing more than rake tasks and generators have their place, you probably want to go further.
+This section will discuss how to add funtionality to Adhearsion calls.

 A plugin is at its heart simply a Ruby gem, and bundled code needs to be loaded through requiring the proper files.
 The generated plugin has a single business logic file in lib/controller_methods.rb.
 Neither the file name nor the module name are mandatory, this is just normal Ruby code.